apeer-micro/apeer-module-debugger/README.md

 ## Features backlog
 - Support more input types
-- Add input restriction (such as user should not be able to input beyond the range)
+- Add input restriction (such as user should not be able to input beyond the range and file type restrictions)
 - UI is very primitive right now.
 UI needs to be better
 - Better error handling